 The Cross Creek car park is the logical pick-up point if you’re detouring into wine country for a day or two; Martinborough is less than 30 minutes’ drive away.

 From Cross Creek, it’s also just 10km to Featherston where there’s accommodation along with several places to eat and some neat little shops.
 You can also catch a train back to Wellington from there.

-This mainly on-road section of trail takes riders through quiet farm country, along the shores of Lake Wairarapa and Lake Onoke to reach the shores of Palliser Bay.
+This section of trail is a mix of sealed country road and off-road single track between Featherston and Ocean Beach.
+From Cross Creek, take the out and back route (10km each way) into Featherston to replenish supplies and enjoy the charming town.
+To continue the trail, return South West on Western Lake Road which takes riders through quiet farm country, along the shores of Lake Wairarapa and Lake Onoke to reach the shores of Palliser Bay.
 Lush pasture stretches out to the water’s edge.
 Shorebirds peck at paddocks.
 Sheep snuggle close in their flocks.
 Wind-bitten trees, including lone tī kōuka (Cabbage Tree), add striking silhouettes to the scene.